-Case filing numbers measured in the Healthcare Services Distress Research Index show similar volatility to the other Polsinelli | TrBK Distress Indices when comparing only whether the number is greater or less.
-Since the benchmark period of the fourth quarter of 2010, filing numbers declined 12 times compared to the prior quarter, and increased 11 times compared to the prior quarter similar to the other indices.
-For the Healthcare Services Index the volume of increased filings has generally outstripped declines, resulting in an index value that is 63% higher than the benchmark period of the fourth quarter of 2010.
+Case filing numbers measured in the Health Care Services Distress Research Index show similar volatility to the other Polsinelli|TrBK Distress Indices when comparing only whether the number is greater or less.
+Since the benchmark period of the fourth quarter of 2010, filing numbers declined 14 times compared to the prior quarter and increased 13 times, similar to the other indices.
+For the Health Care Services Index the volume of increased filings has generally outstripped declines, resulting in an index value that is 108.33% higher than the benchmark period of the fourth quarter of 2010.
 The index is measured on a trailing four-quarter basis to smooth out volatility and provide a better picture of long-term trends.
+The Health Care Services Distress Research Index has declined 9 times compared to the prior quarter and increased 14 times, reflecting the significant upward trend in general filing levels since 2010.